 The Generation of the CPU Does Matter

-When comparing i5 and i7, you must make sure that they are ideally from the same generation.
+When comparing i5 and i7, you must ensure they are ideally from the same generation.

-In other words, you cannot take an Intel Core i7 CPU from 8th generation and compare it to an i5 from 11th generation.
-Not only does an i5 from the 11th generation have a better single core performance than an 8th gen core i7 CPU, but it also has a higher multi-core performance.
+In other words, you cannot take an Intel Core i7 CPU from the 8th generation and compare it to an i5 from the 11th generation.
+Not only does an i5 from the 11th generation have a better single-core performance than an 8th-gen core i7 CPU, but it also has a higher multi-core performance.

-There must be parity in generation when comparing two CPUs.
+There must be parity in a generation when comparing two CPUs.

 Also Read: How is Processor Speed Measured?